wwatkins09/domani/README.md

 domani is a Javascript DOM manipulation library inspired by JQuery.
 It allows users to select, traverse, and create DOM elements, as well as create `DOMNodeCollection` objects using HTML5.
 It also simplifies HTML requests and processes them with an asynchronous queue.

+To see domani in action, view the Snake demo code [here](http://will-watkins.com/snake/).

 ## Getting Started

 To use domani, simply download the library into a preexisting project and include the webpack output `domani.js` in your source code.